 Brady is an active member in the PFCS (Professional Football Chiropractic Society) and is also affiliated with various local, state, and national chiropractic associations.

 He also serves as the team chiropractor for the Philadelphia Soul (AFL) and the Philadelphia Blue Flame, the semi-pro team for the Philadelphia Police and Fire Departments.
 He also treats many local head golf professionals as well as members of the PGA tour.

 Frank and his wife, Lisa, reside in Huntingdon Valley, PA, with their children, Samantha, Frankie, and Nicholas.

-Vaccaro resides in Gladwyne, PA with his two children Alex and Julianna.
+Vaccaro resides in Gladwyne, PA with wife Lauren and his three children Alex, Juliana and Christian.

-Pepe resides in Linwood, NJ with his wife, Carolyn, and their three children, Matthew, Christian and Catherine.
+He resides in southern NJ with his wife and three children.

 Dr. Christopher Dodson is in his fifth season with the Eagles as assistant team physician.
 He is an associate professor of Orthopaedic Surgery at Thomas Jefferson University and a sports medicine surgeon with Rothman Institute.

 Dodson is also the head team physician for the Philadelphia 76ers, and an orthopaedic consultant for the Los Angeles Dodgers and the Pittsburgh Pirates.
 Previously he was an assistant team physician for the Philadelphia Flyers.